 Car insurance is affordable in Alabama.
 The average car insurance premium in Alabama is $1,358 per year — 4.9% less than the national average.

 We examined typical Alabama car insurance prices by each of the main rating factors.
-See below how much car insurance costs in each US location — or enter your zip code to see personalized rates from popular insurance companies.
+See below how much auto insurance costs in each U.S. state — or enter your ZIP code to see personalized rates from popular insurance companies.

 It’s a fact of life: as you grow older, your auto insurance expenditures change.
 Generally, auto insurance is pricier for young drivers, as insurers see newer drivers as less responsible.

 In Alabama, car insurance costs $7,768 per year for a 16-year-old driver, but only $1,193 per year for a driver aged between 50 and 59.

 If you're shopping for car insurance for a teen driver, Alabama is the 40th cheapest state in which to buy auto insurance for a 16-year-old.